stevegt/grid-cli/v2/doc/430-sequence-completion.md

 ## Introduction

 PromiseGrid is a decentralized computing, communication, and governance framework that utilizes the concept of **byte sequence completion** as its core model of computation.
 In this model, computational tasks, data retrieval, and inter-agent communications are all represented as sequences of bytes.
-The process of completing these byte sequences constitutes the execution of computations or the fulfillment of promises within the system.
+Completing these byte sequences constitutes the execution of computations or the fulfillment of promises within the system.

 ## Byte Sequence Completion Model of Computation

 ### Concept Overview

-In the byte sequence completion model, every computational operation is initiated by a sequence of bytes that represents an incomplete task or request.
-The system processes this sequence to produce a completion, which represents the result of the computation or the response to a request.
+In the byte sequence completion model, agents initiate every computational operation by sending sequences of bytes that represent incomplete tasks or requests.
+Other agents process these sequences to produce completions, which represent the results of computations or responses to requests.

 - **Byte Sequences as Computations**: Byte sequences can encode any computable function or data.
 Completing a sequence is analogous to executing a function with given inputs.
-- **Referential Transparency**: The model relies on the principle that any computable data can be addressed using a byte sequence that contains or references the algorithm and its input data.
+- **Referential Transparency**: The model relies on the principle of referential transparency, where any computable data can be addressed using a byte sequence that contains or references the algorithm and its input data.
+Referential transparency implies that functions are **pure**, meaning they consistently produce the same output for the same input without causing side effects.
+By representing computations as pure functions through byte sequences, the system ensures predictability and reliability in processing.
+Side effects, which are changes in state or observable interactions with external systems, are managed explicitly to maintain integrity.

 ### Computational Universality